playframework/playframework/documentation/manual/working/javaGuide/main/http/JavaRouting.md

 routesGenerator := StaticRoutesGenerator
 ```

-The code samples in Play's documentation assumes that you are using the injected routes generator.
+The code samples in Play's documentation assume that you are using the injected routes generator.
 If you are not using this, you can trivially adapt the code samples for the static routes generator, either by prefixing the controller invocation part of the route with an `@` symbol, or by declaring each of your action methods as `static`.

 ## The routes file syntax